rajat0327/vagrant-cluster-setup/README.md

-# ⚙️ Virtualized Kubernetes Cluster with Vagrant + PowerShell
+# ⚙️ Virtualized Cluster with Vagrant + PowerShell

-This repository provides a fully automated setup for a 3-node Kubernetes cluster using Vagrant and PowerShell.
+This repository provides a fully automated setup for a 3-node cluster using Vagrant and PowerShell.
 It's designed for local development and testing environments using VirtualBox.

 ---